 In order to allow an effective discussion in the panels and smooth paper presentations, please make sure that individual presentations do not exceed 15 minutes.
 Following the paper presentations 45 minutes, in each panel, will be devoted to discussion, comments, and Q&A. Conference presenters are kindly asked to submit their papers directly to the conveners no later than April 1.
 We will circulate the submitted papers among conference participants ahead of the conference in order to maximize the discussion in the panels.

-The seminar will take place at the Johan Skytte Institute of Political Studies, University of Tartu (Lossi 36, Tartu, Estonia).
+The seminar will take place at Hotel London (Oxford Hall) on Friday and at the Johan Skytte Institute of Political Studies, University of Tartu on Saturday.

 Participants are expected to cover their own travel and accommodation costs.
 There is no registration fee.
 Successful applicants from the University of Tartu’s partner universities are eligible to apply for reimbursement of the following costs: accommodation in Tartu (up to 50 EUR per day); transportation within Estonia (bus/train tickets Tallinn-Tartu-Tallinn).